A brief description of the difference between state laws and federal laws.

 Basic information on child support in Maine.

-In this section, you will find state-specific information about divorce in Maine.
+Basic information about divorce in Maine.

-Victims of domestic violence, sexual assault or stalking may be protected from eviction, able to terminate their lease without penalty, and more.
+Victims of domestic violence, sexual assault, or stalking may be protected from eviction, able to terminate their lease without penalty, and more.

 Information about crimes the abuser may have committed in Maine and victim assistance programs.

 If you are a victim of domestic violence, it may be illegal for the abuser to buy or have a gun.

 You may have a right to sue an abuser for medical costs, lost wages, and to recover your property.